Reasons Sellers Overprice in Mission Beach Real Estate

-All sellers want their home to sell for the highest possible price.
-If you’re not familiar with the concept, “buying” a listing it happens when an agent (unscrupulously) tells a client their home is worth far more than the market value in order to win the listing, only for the seller to be beaten down in price later or heaven forbid, get talked into believing an auction will be the best way for them to get their price.
+All sellers want their home or investment property to sell for the highest possible price.
+If you’re not familiar with the concept, “buying” a listing it happens when real estate agencies (unscrupulously) tell a client their home is worth far more than the market value in order to win the listing, only for the seller to be beaten down in price later or heaven forbid, get talked into believing an auction will be the best way for them to get their price.

 Sellers are susceptible to this tactic because they want to believe, however irrationally, that their home is for some reason or another worth more than comparable homes on the market.

 Sometimes, though, sellers believe high home pricing is either an acceptable risk or even a benefit.
-Here’s what they say, and why it’s a problem:
+Here is what they say, and why it’s a problem: